Neural equilibria for long-term prediction of nonlinear conservation laws: Ablation Study: Surrogate Models for Collision and Streaming

 \subsubsection{Training Details}

-Both \LBNN{} and the $\MLPSymCons$ surrogate were trained on the same dataset consisting of the first $500$ time steps, using the two-stage training procedure described in \cref{sec:NN_LBNN,appx:training} with $N_r = 25$.
-Optimization details follow those in \cref{appendix:optimization}.
-A direct comparison of architectures and hyperparameters is provided in \cref{tab:hyper-parameter}.

-To ensure a fair comparison, both \LBNN{} and the hybrid surrogate from \cite{corbetta2023toward} are trained on the same dataset, comprising the first $500$ time-steps.
-They both use the same two-stage training procedure described in \cref{appx:training}, with $N_r = 25$, and optimization algorithm, as described in \cref{appendix:optimization}.
-A side-by-side comparison of the training configurations and key hyperparameters for both models is shown in \cref{tab:hyper-parameter}.
+Both \LBNN{} and the $\MLPSymCons$ surrogate are trained on the same first-$500$-step dataset, with the same optimizer, the same two-stage training pipeline described in \cref{sec:NN_LBNN,appx:training}, and rollout length \(N_r=25\).
+The comparison is architectural rather than target-matched: \LBNN{} learns an equilibrium distribution, while the surrogate from \cite{corbetta2023toward} learns the post-collision distribution directly. \Cref{tab:hyper-parameter} reports the corresponding architectures and hyperparameters.